bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 ### `buf.yaml`, modules, and workspaces

 Workspaces are now the primary unit for working with your Protobuf files locally.
-They function the same way whether they contain one or multiple modules, and the configuration for both the workspace and its modules is now in the `buf.yaml` file—`buf.work.yaml` files aren't used in v2 configurations.
+They function the same way whether they contain one or multiple modules, and the configuration for both the workspace and its modules is now in the `buf.yaml` file — `buf.work.yaml` files aren't used in v2 configurations.
 Instead, each module within the workspace is defined by its directory path in reference to the workspace root:

 #### v1 configuration